The electrifying history of Nikola Tesla

 In his teenage years, Tesla fell incredibly ill – a problem caused in part by how much he had been overworking himself.

-When he recovered, Tesla abandoned schooling to become a priest – despite his father’s wishes and focused on engineering instead.
+When he recovered, Tesla abandoned schooling to become a priest – despite his father’s wishes and focused on electrical engineering instead.

-Tesla moved to the United States in 1884, and according to some Nikola Tesla Facts, was offered $50,000 if he proved he could solve some of the engineering problems that Edison’s business faced.
+Tesla moved to the United States in 1884, and according to some Nikola Tesla Facts, was offered $50,000 if he proved he could solve some of the engineering problems that Thomas Edison’s business faced.

 Unwilling to give up on his dreams of greatness, Tesla developed a relationship with two businessmen, who helped him to develop the Tesla Electric Light and Manufacturing Company.

-When his partners decided that they wanted to concentrate on supplying electricity, instead of inventing new ideas, they took the intellectual property of the business, and founded their firm, leaving Tesla alone and penniless.
+When his partners decided that they wanted to concentrate on supplying electricity instead of inventing new ideas, they took the intellectual property of the business and founded their firm, leaving Tesla alone and penniless.

 In 1887, Nikola met a pair of investors who backed the formation of his new electric company.
 From a laboratory in Manhattan, Tesla was able to begin working on the alternate current induction motor.